h2oai/tutorials/DriverlessAI/time-series-recipe-tutorial-retail-sales-forecasting/time-series-recipe-tutorial-retail-sales-forecasting.md

 Driverless AI has its own recipes for time-series forecasting that combines advanced time-series analysis and H2O’s own Kaggle Grand Masters’ time-series recipes.

 These are the key features/recipes that make the automation possible:
-Automatic handling of time groups (e.g., different stores and departments) Robust time-series validation
+- Automatic handling of time groups (e.g., different stores and departments)
+- Robust time-series validation
-Accounts for gaps and forecast horizon
+- Accounts for gaps and forecast horizon
-Uses past information only (i.e., no data leakage) Time-series-specific feature engineering recipes
+- Uses past information only (i.e., no data leakage)
+- Time-series-specific feature engineering recipes
-Date features like day of week, day of month, etc.
+- Date features like day of week, day of month, etc.
-AutoRegressive features, like optimal lag and lag-features interaction Different types of exponentially weighted moving averages Aggregation of past information (different time groups and time intervals) Target transformations and differentiation
+- AutoRegressive features, like optimal lag and lag-features interaction
+- Different types of exponentially weighted moving averages
+- Aggregation of past information (different time groups and time intervals)
+- Target transformations and differentiation
-Integration with existing feature engineering functions (recipes and optimization) Automatic pipeline generation
+- Integration with existing feature engineering functions (recipes and optimization)
+- Automatic pipeline generation
 ### DAI  Modeling Approach

 Driverless AI uses GBMs, GLMs and neural networks with a focus on time-series-specific feature engineering.
 The feature engineering includes:

-Autoregressive elements: creating lag variables Aggregated features on lagged variables: moving averages, exponential smoothing descriptive statistics, correlations Date-specific features: week number, day of week, month, year Target transformations: Integration/Differentiation, univariate transforms (like logs, square roots) This approach is combined with AutoDL features as part of the genetic algorithm.
+- Autoregressive elements: creating lag variables
+- Aggregated features on lagged variables: moving averages, exponential smoothing descriptive statistics, correlations
+- Date-specific features: week number, day of week, month, year
+- Target transformations: Integration/Differentiation, univariate transforms (like logs, square roots).
+This approach is combined with AutoDL features as part of the genetic algorithm.
 The selection is still based on validation accuracy.
 In other words, the same transformations/genes apply; plus there are new transformations that come from time series.
 Some transformations (like target encoding) are deactivated.
-When running a time-series experiment, Driverless AI builds multiple models by rolling the validation window back in time (and potentially using less and less training data).
+- When running a time-series experiment, Driverless AI builds multiple models by rolling the validation window back in time (and potentially using less and less training data).
 ### Gap and Horizon

 The guiding principle for properly modeling a time series forecasting problem is to use the historical data in the model training dataset such that it mimics the data/information environment at scoring time (i.e. deployed predictions).
 Specifically, you want to partition the training set to account for: